clamsproject/aapb-annotations/newshour-namedentity/readme.md

 T3	program_title 51 59	NewsHour
 ```
 ### [`process.py`](process.py)
-_TODO (discrepancy): It seems that the `process.py` and all other `.py` files used to transform from raw to gold is no longer needed.
-If the process here is no longer necessary, it should be deleted and moved to version control or named to denote previous versioning._
-Because the golds data is exactly the same as the raw data.
-The process.py and other scripts included in this directory are no longer needed.
-Previously, various methods were attempted to make the data more useful in some way, however, in the end these processes were abandoned.
+Historically, the `process.py` used for this project simply copies the `.ann` files from the raw directory into new directories based on batches for the golds.
+This is done by requesting `.ann` as the format during the running of the `process.py`.
+This script can also convert the `.ann` files to other formats and to create `.mmif`.

+The other code files (`anntoconll.py`, `sentencesplit.py`, `ssplit.py`, `sspostproc.py`) in this repository were copied from the brat repository for conversion into other formats such as `.conll.tsv`.

+Please see the docstring of [`process.py`](process.py) for further information.

 ### `golds` data
 exact same `.ann` file again.